tangorcraft/sc2coop-repo/README.md

 # Swann Suggestion
 #### swann_ex_mod.SC2Mod
-* Changed Pulse Amplifier behavior.
-Now damage buff will persist for about 1 second after Move command.
+* Pulse Amplifier will now also give Wraith an ability to attack while moving (when "Move" command is used).
+Unlike Phoenixes, Wraith can't turn while moving.
 * Added "Calldown: Extra Supplies" ability to Command Center.
 Made it cost 100 minerals instead of energy and have 30 seconds cool down.
 To activate this ability, type "-supply" message.